 Lily Comerford talks about the importance of traditional Irish dancing.

 Dublin born Lily Comerford regularly travelled throughout Europe with her troupe of dancers.
 She founded the Irish Folk Song and Dance Society in 1951 to bring folk performers of different nationalities together.
-Many dancers came to Ireland every year to perform in the international folk dance festival she organised.
+Many dancers came to Ireland every year to perform in the international folk dance festival which she organised.